 How to encourage children in sports

-It is important to note that the location of the adults in the triangle model depicts them as supporting the child.
-Athletic programs that truly adopt this approach are appropriately child-centered (skill development, fun, physical fitness, peer network, life lessons) as opposed to an upside down triangle, which focuses on adult-oriented goals (winning at all costs, scholarships and professional contracts).
+The idea is that the child athlete is at the top of the triangle.
+Adults (parents and coaches) are the bottom two corners of the triangle.
+Their roles support the child.
+Athletic programs that follow this approach are appropriately centered on the young athlete (skill development, fun, physical fitness, peer network, life lessons) — as opposed to an upside-down triangle, which focuses on adult-oriented goals (winning at all costs, scholarships and professional contracts).

 In 2011, the NCAA released a study demonstrating that less than half of one percent of all high school athletes would end up becoming professional athletes.
 In fact, as the famous saying goes in the NCAA public service commercial, “There are over 400,000 NCAA student-athletes, and most of us will go pro in something other than sports.”

-However, I’m here to say that lessons and values learned as an athlete at any level of competition will be just as valuable in “other” life and work settings.
+Lessons and values learned as an athlete at any level of competition will be just as valuable in non-athletic life and work settings.

 When done well, the athletic triangle can be one of the most life-transforming relationships your child will ever have.
 In addition to my parents, some of the most influential people during my childhood and young adulthood were my coaches.
 To this day, I remain in close contact with several of them and still rely heavily on their teachings, advice and support.

 However, when done poorly, this relationship can have a devastating effect on a young athlete.
-In addition to the psycho-social ramifications that can result from a negative relationship with an adult in a role model position, the top three reasons kids cite for quitting sports are adults, coaches and parents.
-Sarcasm alert – you may notice some overlap here.
-I think this just shows how important our job is as adults to “do right” by our kids.
+In addition to the psycho-social problems that can result from a poor relationship with an adult who is a role model, the top three reasons kids cite for quitting sports are adults: coaches and parents!
+This shows the importance of our job as adults to “do right” by our kids.